ceph/ceph/doc/rados/operations/pools.rst

               implement a subset of the available operations.

 :Type: String
 :Required: No.
 :Default: replicated

-``[crush-ruleset-name]``
+``[crush-rule-name]``

-:Description: The name of a CRUSH ruleset to use for this pool.
+:Description: The name of a CRUSH rule to use for this pool.
 The specified
-              ruleset must exist.
+              rule must exist.

 :Type: String
 :Required: No.
-:Default: For **replicated** pools it is the ruleset specified by the ``osd
+:Default: For **replicated** pools it is the rule specified by the ``osd
-          pool default crush replicated ruleset`` config variable.
-This ruleset must exist.
+          pool default crush rule`` config variable.
+This rule must exist.
           For **erasure** pools it is ``erasure-code`` if the ``default`` `erasure code profile`_ is used or ``{pool-name}`` otherwise.
-This ruleset will be created implicitly if it doesn't exist already.
+This rule will be created implicitly if it doesn't exist already.

 ``[erasure-code-profile=profile]``